conformism/cmake-utils/README.md

 This is a collection of CMake utilities to include in a C++ project a set of usefull development tools.

-You can include it in a project as Git submodule or using [CPM](https://github.com/cpm-cmake/CPM.cmake).
+You can include it using [Nix](https://nixos.org/), [CPM](https://github.com/cpm-cmake/CPM.cmake), Git submodule or system wide installation.
+Nix is the recommended way as it manage the installation of the tools themselves (which are usually either not in the distro repos or outdated).

 ## Included tools